Google Pixel 3 XL allegedly spotted in high-quality spy pics

 The photographer was able to capture the front and back of the phone.
 From the looks of it, the phone seems to match earlier leaks of the Google Pixel 3 XL, with a display notch, Google keyboard and UI, and a two-tone rear design.

 The Google Pixel 3 and Google Pixel 3 XL aren't expected to release until October of this year, since the Pixel 2 released in Oct.
-2017 and the original Pixel released Oct.
+2017 and the original Pixel came out in Oct.
 2016.
 That would mean this potential Pixel 3 XL is appearing way ahead of its release.

-MobileSyrup also reported someone using a Pixel 3 XL on the subway last week, which may or may not be the same person.
+MobileSyrup also reported someone using a Pixel 3 XL on the subway last week, which may or may not have been the same person.

 For the juiciest rumors about the Google Pixel 3 and Pixel 3 XL you can check out CNET's rumor roundup here.